Podino

 Podino (Подино) is a village in the municipality of Mogila, North Macedonia.

 Demographics

 Podino is attested in the Ottoman defter of 1467/68 as a village in the vilayet of Manastir.
-The overwhelming majority of the inhabitants attested bore typical Slavic anthroponyms, with one instance of a individual bearing the name Miho Arbanaš, Arbanas being a medieval Slavic rendering for Albanian.
+The overwhelming majority of the inhabitants attested bore typical Slavic anthroponyms, with one instance of an individual bearing the name Miho Arbanaš, Arbanas being a medieval Slavic rendering for Albanian.

 According to the 2002 census, the village had a total of 51 inhabitants.
 Ethnic groups in the village include: